NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Next Steps
 ----------
-With the CUDA Quantum Docker image installed and a container up and running, check out :doc:`Using CUDA Quantum <using/cudaq>`.
-To run the examples codes in the container, check out :doc:`Compiling and Executing <using/cudaq/compiling>`.

-Once in the VS Code IDE or in the terminal for the container in headless mode, you'll notice there is an :code:`examples/` folder.
+The Docker image contains a folder with example in the :code:`/home/cudaq` directory.
 These examples are provided to get you started with CUDA Quantum and understanding the programming and execution model.
+If you are not using the Docker image, you can find these examples on our `GitHub repository <https://github.com/NVIDIA/cuda-quantum>`__.

-Start of by trying to compile a simple one, like :code:`examples/cpp/basics/static_kernel.cpp`
+Start of by trying to compile a simple one, like :code:`examples/cpp/basics/static_kernel.cpp`:

 .. code-block:: console